stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/deploying_templates.md

   sync: true
 ```

-Once created Anna can see that the secret has been successfully created.
+Once this is created, Anna can see that the secret has been successfully applied.

 ```bash
 kubectl get secret docker-secret -n bluesky-anna-aurora-sandbox